lclevy/canon_cr3/readme.md

 0x256fbe0:  05000000 00000000                      ........
 ```

-This is a block of CTMD records.
+This is a block of CTMD (Canon Timed MetaData?) records.

 Each CTMD record has this format (little-endian byte order):